Honey Butter Pumpkin Dinner Rolls

 Honey Butter Pumpkin Dinner Rolls - Big, soft rolls brushed with honey butter are the best!
 Everyone loves them and they disappear so fast!

-What’s in the Pumpkin Dinner Rolls?
+Ingredients in Pumpkin Dinner Rolls

 To make this easy dinner roll recipe, you’ll need: